wds4/DCoSL/dips/coreProtocol/README.md

 ## Under construction

 Maybe categorize "core protocol" DIPs as more general principles, less protocol per se:
-- xx: The central role of graphs (nodes + edges) in DCoSL: data = a
-- 00: principle of relativity
-- 01: explicit, not scraped
-- 02: unique identifiers (move from 100b)
+- unique identifiers (move from 100b?)
-- 03: represent a graph as a simple list

-- perhaps the basic idea of a "word" should be moved here? (currently 100)
+- perhaps the basic idea of a "word" should be moved here? (currently DIP-100)